 The primary law concerning water quality control is the Water Pollution Control Law.
 This law regulates the emission of wastewater from factories and business establishments to public water areas (for example, rivers, lakes and marshes, gulfs, coastal areas and waterways) and penetration into groundwater.
-Prior notification to the governor of the relevant prefecture is required for installation of a specific facility under the Water Pollution Control Law.
+Prior notification to the governor of the relevant prefecture is required for installation of a specific facility under this Law.